Standard Deductions for Tax Year 2025

 Standard Deductions

 The standard deduction method is generally advantageous for taxpayers, unless the total amount of itemized deduction is larger than the total standard deduction amount.
 In addition to the standard deduction, a taxpayer might qualify for these income adjustments and deductions.
-Detailed comparison of standard versus itemized deductions.
+See a detailed comparison of standard versus itemized deductions.

 Important: The 2025 amounts will be published here as soon as they are released by the IRS during November 2024.

-A taxpayer's age and/or whether a taxpayer falls under the IRS category of blindness will increase the basic standard deduction.
-Those over age 65 will see a higher standard deduction.
+Your age and/or whether you fall under the IRS category of blindness will increase the basic standard deduction.
+Those over age 65 will see a higher standard deduction as well as those considered blind - if you qualify for both, your standard deduction is greatly increased.

 The eFile Tax App applies the basic, additional, and dependent standard deduction amounts based on the taxpayer's information.
 Start and eFileIT!